Protect Your Children’s Inheritance With A Lifetime Asset Protection Trust

 When you meet with us, your Personal Family Lawyer®, we will work with you to look at your family circumstances and your assets to decide together if a Lifetime Asset Protection Trust is the right option for your loved ones.
 In the end, it’s not about how much you’re leaving your heirs that matters.
 It’s about ensuring that what you do pass on is there when it’s needed most and put to the best use possible.
 Schedule a Family Wealth Planning Session today to learn more.

 This article is a service of Kristen Magiros, Personal Family Lawyer®.
 We do not just draft documents; we ensure you make informed and empowered decisions about life and death, for yourself and the people you love.
 That's why we offer a Family Wealth Planning Session™, during which you will get more financially organized than you’ve ever been before and make all the best choices for the people you love.
-You can begin by calling our office today to schedule a Family Wealth Planning Session.
+You can begin by calling our office today to schedule a Family Wealth Planning Session and mention this article to find out how to get this $750 session at no charge.